wp-plugins/custom-header-images/readme.txt

 * NEW (1.1.0): Full output customization
 * NEW (1.1.0): Exclude specified Taxonomies / Post Types from Header Image functionality
 * NEW (1.1.0): Internationalization (incl.
 English / German translation)
+* NEW (1.2.0): Added API to retrieve plain URL/Link and output
+* NEW (1.2.0): Added possibility to use relative URLs.
+* NEW (1.2.0): Added Custom Header Images for author pages.
 * Clean install/uninstall

 Please report any bugs you may encounter.